Thibault-GAREL/Thibault-GAREL/README.md

 ---

 ## 🚀 Next Steps
-- Finish the Snake game using Deep Q-learning (hyperparameter don't work !!!)
+- Finish the Snake game using Deep Q-learning (hyperparameters don't work !!!)
 [Snake AI - DQL](https://github.com/Thibault-GAREL/AI_snake_genetic_version)
 - Develop a voice cloner to achieve end-to-end speech-to-speech synthesis from scratch (Speech→text (done!), text→text (done!), and text→speech (in progress)) <!-- Add links to projects -->
 - Create an AI that learns to walk using simulated muscles (2D with Box2D and 3D with PyBullet)